ProfessorStrenn/JavaCoreTemplate/readme.md

 ```

 # readFile
-Read a whole file into a String with one line of code:
+Read a whole file into a String with a single line of code:
 ```java
 String quakeText = readFile("4.5_week.atom");
 ```